 Very nice!
 I enjoyed it

-Wow she look a lot like Edith.
+Wow she looked a lot like Edith.

 Sissy was born in Scotland and came to Canada when she was 2….
 She did a great job….